tudocomp/tudocomp/docs/Documentation.md

 bar chart that displays the single phases of the compression run with their running time on the X axis and their peak heap memory usage on the Y axis.

+The following figure shows the diagram corresponding from the JSON snippet from the previous section.

 ![A diagram plotted by the Charter.](media/charter_diagram.png)

->> TODO: Update to match the code example

-The shaded area within a phase bar visualizes the *memory offset* of the phase, ie., how much memory was already allocated at the beginning of the phase.
-Ergo, the top border of the bar displays the global, application-wide memory peak during the phase, while the phase's local memory peak is the difference between the whole and the shaded area.
+Observe the bar corresponding to Phase 2.2: The shaded area within the phase bar visualizes the *memory offset* of the phase, ie., how much memory was already allocated at the beginning of the phase.
+Alas, the top border of the bar displays the global, application-wide memory peak during the phase, while the phase's local memory peak is the difference between the whole and the shaded area.

 This information is explicitly printed in table view below the diagram.
 This is also where custom statistics are printed.
 The table view of a phase will also be